-The E-Collaborative for Civic Education (ECCE) is a newly established, U.S. based 501c3 organization with a mission to leverage technology to promote civic learning and democratic political life internationally.
+The E-Collaborative for Civic Education (ECCE) is a U.S. based 501c3 organization with a mission to leverage technology to promote civic learning and democratic political life internationally.
 Through live e-learning platforms, social networks, mobile phones, television, radio and more, ECCE helps empower civil society groups by arming them with democratic knowledge and human rights awareness.
 The assumption guiding our vision is that individuals committed to democratic values, the rule of law, and the full spectrum of civil and political liberties are likely not only to press for their freedom but build the civil and political institutions that will sustain democracy and human rights.

 In 2010, our team launched ECCE’s flagship project, Tavaana: E-Learning Institute for Iranian Civil Society.
 Tavaana is the pioneer effort to bring cutting edge e-learning technologies and pedagogic approaches to Iran.
 The site has become a trusted learning community by providing secure, anonymous live instruction courses for students throughout the country in subjects as varied as women’s rights, cybersecurity, and leadership.
 Complementing the live instruction courses, the institute offers self-learning manuals, case studies on civic movements and democratic transitions, interviews with activists and intellectuals, an annotated resource library, tools and guidance for Iranian educators and translations of key democracy texts.
 Tavaana’s inclusivity and attention to the full spectrum of rights has earned the credence of a broad spectrum of Iranian civic actors.